BERT-like Pre-training for Symbolic Piano Music Classification Tasks: BERT Pre-training and Fine-tuning

-In our experiments, we will use the same pre-trained model parameters to initialize the models for different downstream tasks.
+In our experiments, we will use the same pre-trained model parameters to initialise the models for different downstream tasks.
 During fine-tuning, we fine-tune the parameters of all the layers, including the self-attention and token embedding layers.
-But, we also report an ablation study in Section \ref{sec:exp:ablation:freezing} that freezes the parameters of some layers at fine-tuning.